 Few golfers tee up the ball low with driver in hand.
 The ones that do are typically doing it to hit the ball a little lower off the tee and invite a ball flight that gets a lot of roll.
 It's an attempt to combat wind and keep the ball out of potential gusts that can cost distance, getting the ball running safely on the ground.

-Many years ago, when I first started playing golf, I saw a good tip from Gary McCord on CBS about how high to tee up the golf ball with a driver.
+Many years ago, I saw a good tip from Gary McCord on CBS about how high to tee up the golf ball with a driver.
 It's a good starting point for most players.
 Tee up the golf ball with a driver so that about half the ball can be seen over the top of the face when looking down at it or down the hole.
 That's not a perfect piece of advice, but it is a good place to start.